brianglass/anastasis/files/tues1mc.md

 W

-Like the Tax-collector I groan, like the Harlot I weep, like the Thief I cry out, Â‘Remember me, O CompassionateÂ’, and like the Wastrel son I cry, Â‘I have sinned!Â’.
-Like the Woman of Canaan I fall before you, Â‘O merciful, do not despise me!Â’ ****
+Like the Tax-collector I groan, like the Harlot I weep, like the Thief I cry out, ‘Remember me, O Compassionate’, and like the Wastrel son I cry, ‘I have sinned!’.
+Like the Woman of Canaan I fall before you, ‘O merciful, do not despise me!’ ****

 Of the Martyrs